A Graduate-Level Co-op in an Emerging Field

 One of the many projects that Finney was involved with on co-op concerned the security of medical devices.

-As fans of Showtime's "Homeland" series know, one plot line in the second season featured a terrorist who attempted to access to the Vice President of the United States' pacemaker.
+As fans of Showtime's "Homeland" series know, one plot line in the second season featured a terrorist who attempted to access the Vice President of the United States' pacemaker.
 The terrorist wirelessly gained access to the device and accelerated the VP's heartbeat, ultimately inducing a heart attack that killed the Vice President.

 That's something that could happen in real life too, Finney said.